 Still great value compared to Greece/Italy (especially with the Euro being quite strong at the moment), although not the deal it once was.
 Not many sandy beaches, but usually big flat rocks, great swimming though in the lovely clean water!
 Hundreds of islands off the coast catering for anything you want, from partying into to the wee hours to lazing about on your own secluded beach.
 I've been the past 3 summers and heading back again this summer, love it!
-The popular towns/islands on the coast are: Dubrovnik, Split, Hvar, Rovinj, Bol, Brac about 8 years ago
+The popular towns/islands on the coast are: Dubrovnik, Split, Hvar, Rovinj, Bol, Brac over 8 years ago

 I would also say that Croatia is cheaper than Italy and Greece.
 I have been to Istria in September 2007, which is considered to be off-season. and we really enjoyed ourselves going out for dinner, drinking wine and partying.
 Unfortunately up in the north of Croatia doesn't have sandy beaches - it's all stones and rocks.
 But beautiful clear water, great for swimming and snorkeling.
 But you should bring bathing shoes as there are heaps of sea urchins - so be careful!

 Worth visiting in the Istria region is Pula - an ancient, roman city with an amphitheater. about 8 years ago

 Croatia is fantastic!
 Dubrovnik is one of my highlights places in all of Europe.
 Croatia's fairly cheap, although I'd recommend the shoulder season (May/June, Sept/Oct) to avoid the crowds.
 Korcula (island off the coast just a little north of Dubrovnik) is also great.